MTMT – frequently asked questions

 How can I download my full publication list?

 You can do it by clicking the download icon on the public interface.

-In every quarter, librarians check the citations referring to the authors’ publications from WoS and Scopus, and upload them into MTMT.
+At least once a year, librarians check the data of citations referring to the university’s publications in subscribed international bibliometrical databases (Web of Science, Scopus) and upload them into MTMT.

-It is possible, however, not recommended.
-These references are not considered from the aspect of scientific performance.
+It is possible, however, these references are not considered from the aspect of scientific performance.

 Can I also log into MTMT with EduID?